MetaSyntactical/google-directions-client/README.md

 ## Prerequisites for using the Google Directions API

 To use this library you will need a Google API key which can be obtained from Google.
-Usage of the Google API is subject is subject to Terms and Conditions set out by Google.
+Usage of the Google API is subject to Terms and Conditions set out by Google.
 Depending on the way of you want to use Google's API and the amount of traffic/requests Google may charge fees.
 Please refer to
 [Google Maps Directions API](https://developers.google.com/maps/documentation/directions) for further details.